 I am a Lecturer in the Quantitative Methods Department of the Mitch Daniels School of Business at Purdue University.
-I completed my Ph.D. in Economics at the University of California San Diego, and graduated with a B.A. in Economics and a B.S. in Mathematics from Indiana University.
-My research interests are broadly in choice modeling, including applications to behavioral economics, decision theory, and design of experiments.
-My teaching interests also encompass many statistics and econometrics topics, such as discrete choice modeling and time series analysis.
+I completed my Ph.D. in Economics at the University of California San Diego, and hold a B.A. in Economics and a B.S. in Mathematics from Indiana University.
+My research interests are in microeconomic theory and behavioral/experimental economics.
+I am passionate about teaching, and enjoy teaching both economic and statistical modeling.
+Outside of the classroom, I serve as a faculty affiliate with the Krenicki Center for Business Analytics and Machine Learning and the faculty sponsor for the Board Games Club at Purdue University.

 Contact